samarth1818/banknote-classifier/readme.md

 * Classifier.py : Implements algorithm for the Naive Bayes and Logistic Regression classifiers.

-* DataSet.py : Implements data collection and partitioning logic to facilitate provision of training and test data in the k-fold cross validation testing.
+* DataSet.py : Implements data collection and partitioning logic to facilitate provisioning of training and test data in the k-fold cross validation testing.